NadiaAzri/FeatureSelection-GeneticAlgorithm/README.md

    - Install the required libraries in requirements.txt file

 3. **Run the Code**
-   - Copy the provided code into separate cells in your Colab notebook.
+   - Copy the provided code into separate cell (or cells) in your Colab notebook.

 4. **Adjust Parameters (Optional)**
    - You can customize parameters such as population size, generations, crossover probability, and mutation probability to suit your preferences.